mblayman/django-denied/README.md

 Note:
-Even if you include `allow` on a view or a set of views, that does not mean that the views that you've allowed will suddenly bypass any existing authentication or authorization checking.
+Even if you include `allow` on a view or a set of views, that does not mean that what you've allowed will suddenly bypass any existing authentication or authorization checking.
 ***This is a feature, not a bug!***

 `login_required`, `permission_required`,
-and any other authentication or authorization checking that pre-exist on views will remain. django-denied does not disable the security features of other third party libraries.
+and any other authentication or authorization checking that pre-exist on views will remain.
+*django-denied does not disable the security features of other third party libraries.*

 ## Authorizing views